Independent African news, markets, culture and politics.

 Russian nuclear agency issues update on Iran’s Bushehr plant — RT World News

-Recent US‑Iran confrontations have raised concerns about the plant’s safety.
-Earlier this week the United States conducted air strikes on Iranian targets near the Strait of Hormuz, which Tehran says breached a cease‑fire agreement reached last month.
-In response, Iranian forces attacked US warships in the area.
-Bushehr lies roughly 250 km (155 miles) northwest of the strategic waterway.
-Despite these developments, Rosatom personnel on the ground have not reported any hostile activity at the plant.
+Bushehr, the sole operating nuclear power station in Iran, is a Russian‑built plant that supplies a significant share of the country’s electricity and holds substantial stocks of nuclear fuel.
+Likhachev has previously warned that any strike on the complex could trigger a regional‑scale disaster.
+Recent US‑Iran confrontations have heightened safety concerns.
+Earlier this week, the United States carried out air strikes on Iranian targets near the Strait of Hormuz, which Tehran says violated a cease‑fire agreement reached last month.
+In retaliation, Iranian forces attacked US warships in the area.
+Bushehr lies roughly 250 km (155 miles) northwest of the strategic waterway, but Rosatom personnel on the ground have reported no hostile activity at the plant.

 Ifunanya